-We, Yuan Bin and Dato' Leong Khee Seong being two of the directors of Industrial and Commercial Bank of China (Malaysia) Berhad, do hereby state on behalf of the directors that, in our opinion, the financial statements set out on pages 22 to 68 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Bank as at 31 December 2014 and of its financial performance and cash flows of the Bank for the year then ended.
+We, Yuan Bin and Dato' Leong Khee Seong being two of the directors of Industrial and Commercial Bank of China (Malaysia) Berhad, do hereby state on behalf of the directors that, in our opinion, the financial statements set out on pages 22 to 65 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Bank as of 31 December 2015 and of its financial performance and cash flows for the year then ended.

-Signed on behalf of the Board of Directors in accordance with a resolutions of the directors: Dato' Leong Khee Seong
+Signed on behalf of the Board of Directors in accordance with a resolution of the Directors:

+Yuan Bin

+Dato' Leong Khee Seong

-Kuala Lumpur, Malaysia Date: 26 March 2015 (Company No. 839839 M) (Incorporated in Malaysia)
+Kuala Lumpur, Malaysia Date: 29 March 2016 (Company No. 839839 M) (Incorporated in Malaysia)